meodai/rampensau/README.md

 The `hStartCenter` option tells the function where the start hue should be in your ramp.
 A value of `0` will generate a ramp that starts with the hue at the beginning of the ramp.
 A value of `0.5` will generate a ramp that starts with the hue in the middle of the ramp.
 A value of `1` will generate a ramp that starts with the hue at the end of the ramp.

 The `hCycles` option sets the number of hue cycles.
 A value of `1` will generate a ramp with a single hue cycle.
+Meaning they will go around the color wheel once.
 A value of `0.5` will generate a ramp with 180° hue cycle (starting from hStart to its complementary hue).
 A value of `2` will rotate around the color wheel twice.
 A value of `-1` will generate a ramp with a reversed hue cycle.
 A value of `-0.5` will generate a ramp with a reversed 180° hue cycle.
 A value of `-2` will generate a ramp with a reversed 720° hue cycle.

-The `hEasing` option sets the easing function for the hue.
-The function takes an input value `x` and returns a value between 0 and 1.
-The default value is `(x) => x` which will generate a linear ramp.
+**Note:** The further away `hCycles` is from `0`, the more hue variation you will get in the ramp.

 ##### Hue List